ayohana/help-queue/README.md

 * _**Do not put API calls into reducers!**_

+* `combineReducers(reducers)`

+  * A **Root Reducer** handles the work of combining our application's reducers.

+  *  **The state produced by `combineReducers()` namespaces the states of each reducer under their keys as passed to `combineReducers()`**

+  * Arguments:

+    1. `reducers` (Object): An object whose values correspond to different reducing functions that need to be combined into one.
+Any reducer passed to `combineReducers` must satisfy these rules:
+        * **For any _action that is not recognized_, it must return the state given to it as the first argument.**
+        * **It must never return undefined**.
+It is too easy to do this by mistake via an early return statement, so combineReducers throws if you do that instead of letting the error manifest itself somewhere else.
+        * **If the state given to it is undefined, it must return the initial state for this specific reducer.** According to the previous rule, the initial state must not be undefined either.
+It is handy to specify it with ES6 optional arguments syntax, but you can also explicitly check the first argument for being undefined.

+  * Returns:

+    * (Function): A **reducer** that invokes every reducer inside the reducers object, and constructs a state object with the same shape.

 #### Actions

 * An **action** is a _plain object_ that represents an _intention_ to change the state.